trieu/leo-cdp-free-edition/README.md

 	<img src="https://cdn.jsdelivr.net/gh/USPA-Technology/leo-cdp-static-files@latest//images/leo-cdp-logo.png" alt="LEO CDP" style="width:640px;margin:auto;"/>
 </div>

-# What is LEO CDP ?
+# What is LEO CDP Framework ?

-LEO CDP (Customer Data Platform) is a software platform that allows businesses to collect, unify, segment, personalize and activate customer data in order to create a more personalized and effective customer experience.
+* LEO CDP (Customer Data Platform) is a open CDP framework that allows developers to develop your own CDP
+* With CDP, any business can collect, unify, segment, personalize and activate customer data in order to create a more personalized and effective customer experience.

 # Core features